M680x0/m680x0.github.io/_posts/2023-05-06-the-tale-of-mrtd.md

 [^1]: The 68020 predicate is actually wrong, `RTD` is already available in 68010.

-`RTD` is a variant of return instruction that subtracts the number of bytes, indicated by its immediate-value operand from the stack pointer (which effectively pops the stack) before returning.
+`RTD` is a variant of return instruction that subtracts some bytes, whose quantity is indicated by the instruction's operand, from stack pointer (which effectively pops the stack) before returning.
 It can be used to implement a special kind of calling convention in which the callee has to clean out the space allocated for arguments passed from the stack.
-Though you don't _have_ to use `RTD` to implement the said calling convention, as long as you pop arguments before returning.
+Though you don't _have_ to use `RTD` to implement the said calling convention, as long as you pop the arguments upon returning.

 In m68k GCC, this calling convention is not enabled by default unless the `-mrtd` flag is present.
 Since this project is aiming to be compatible with its GCC counterpart (and the fact that this calling convention was not commonly used even in the good ol' days), we want to implement the same behavior.